Non-Volume Preserving-based Fusion to Group-Level Emotion Recognition on Crowd Videos: Our Proposed Approach

 \subsection{Implementation Details}

-\textbf{Data Preprocessing.} All faces are firstly detected using RetinaFace \citep{deng2019retinaface} and then aligned to a predefined template, i.e. based on five landmark points, using similarity transformation with a fixed size of $112 \times 112$.
-The five landmark points including eyes, nose and mouth corners are given by RetinaFace \citep{deng2019retinaface} detector.
+\textbf{Data Preprocessing.} All faces are firstly detected using RetinaFace \citep{deng2020retinaface} and then aligned to a predefined template, i.e. based on five landmark points, using similarity transformation with a fixed size of $112 \times 112$.
+The five landmark points including eyes, nose, and mouth corners are given by RetinaFace \citep{deng2020retinaface} detector.
 Each cropped face can now go through EmoNet to obtain emotion features of the corresponding face and to provide individual ER output.
-To further classify emotion of a group of people, we first train a region proposal network (RPN) to provide clustered regions of faces.
+To further classify the emotion of a group of people, we first train a region proposal network (RPN) to provide clustered regions of faces.
 The details of the RPN will be described in the next section.

 \textbf{Network Architectures.} Table \ref{tb:network_structure} shows the detailed architecture of the proposed \textbf{EmoNet}.
 Particularly, we have the first two convolution layers with $3 \times 3$ filters followed by a couple of bottleneck blocks with or without residual connection and then a convolution layer with $1 \times 1$ filters, two fully connected layers at the end.
-Each bottleneck blocks consists of a convolution layer with $1 \times 1$ filters followed by a convolution layer with $3 \times 3$ filters and then a convolution layer with $1 \times 1$ filters.
+Each bottleneck block consists of a convolution layer with $1 \times 1$ filters followed by a convolution layer with $3 \times 3$ filters and then a convolution layer with $1 \times 1$ filters.
 Some convolution layers are depth-wise convolution layers (DWConv) and all the layers are followed by batch norm and Relu activation except those layers noted with ``linear", i.e. not using any action function.
-This design is proven to have good performance yet effective in terms of running time.
+This design is proven to have good performance yet effective in terms of running time as demonstrated in another work \cite{duong2019mobiface} in facial recognition.